SlickSaintNick/odinbook/planning.md

 - DONE Add Devise
 - DONE Build Database Model
 - DONE Seeds for Database
-- post#index page (home page) - no styling or layout
+- DONE post#index page (home page) - no styling or layout
-  - Form to add a new post (Replace with a button and Turbo Frames later)
+  - DONE Form to add a new post (Replace with a button and Turbo Frames later)
   - DONE Show all posts from current user, and followed users
     - DONE Author, Content, When, Like count, who has liked, comments, likes for comments
-    - Button to add a comment to a post (takes to new page initially)
+    - DONE Button to add a comment to a post (takes to new page initially)
+    - Button to reply to each comment with another comment
     - Button to like the post
     - Buttons to like each comment
+  - **Out of sequence: Add Validations to the Model in post.rb etc**
   - List of followed users, click on them to view their profile#show
   - Pending follow requests, button to accept or reject
   - Replace with Turbo Streams functionality